 USDA Offers Disaster Assistance to Washington Farmers and Livestock Producers Impacted by Drought

 SPOKANE VALLEY, Wash., July 21, 2021 – Washington agricultural operations have been significantly impacted by the ongoing, severe drought.
-The U.S. Department of Agriculture (USDA is the United States Department of Agriculture) has technical and financial assistance available to help farmers and livestock producers recover.
-As agricultural producers move into recovery mode and assess damages, they should contact their local USDA is the United States Department of Agriculture Service Center to report losses and learn more about program options available to assist in their recovery from crop, land, infrastructure and livestock losses and damages.
+The U.S. Department of Agriculture (USDA) has technical and financial assistance available to help farmers and livestock producers recover.
+As agricultural producers move into recovery mode and assess damages, they should contact their local USDA Service Center to report losses and learn more about program options available to assist in their recovery from crop, land, infrastructure and livestock losses and damages.

 “Unfortunately, conditions continue to deteriorate across Washington state with more than half of the state experiencing severe to exceptional drought conditions and high temperatures,” said Gloria Montaño Greene as Deputy Under Secretary for Farm Production and Conservation (FPAC).
-“USDA is the United States Department of Agriculture can step in with disaster assistance programs designed to alleviate some of the financial impact experienced by agricultural producers suffering drought losses.”
+“USDA can step in with disaster assistance programs designed to alleviate some of the financial impact experienced by agricultural producers suffering drought losses.”

 USDA Disaster Assistance for Drought Recovery